Imran4424/SwiftProblemNSolution/23.Inheritance/SwiftInheritance.md

 ### Multiple Inheritance

-In multiple inheritance a class (derived or child class) inherits properties and behaviors from multiple other class (the base or parent class).
+In multiple inheritance a class (derived or child class) inherits properties and behaviors from multiple (more than one) other class (the base or parent class).